xmos/sw_usb_audio/doc/rst/prog_modification.rst

 .. note::

    The reference designs have been verified against a variety of host operating systems at different samples rates.
-However, modifications to the code may invalidate the results of this verification and fully retesting the resulting software is strongly recommended.
+   Modifications to the code may invalidate the results of this verification and fully retesting the resulting software is strongly recommended.

 .. note::

    Developers are encouraged to use a version control system, i.e. `GIT`, to track changes to the codebase, however, this is beyond the scope of this document.

 The general steps to producing a custom codebase are as follows:

 #.
-Make a copy of the reference application directory ((e.g. ``app_usb_aud_xk_316_mc`` or ``app_usb_aud_xk_216_mc``)
+Make a copy of the reference application directory (e.g. ``app_usb_aud_xk_316_mc`` or ``app_usb_aud_xk_216_mc``)
    to a separate directory with a different name.
 Modify the new application to suit the custom requirements.
 For example:

    * Provide the ``.xn`` file for the target hardware platform by setting the ``APP_HW_TARGET`` in the application's ``CMakeLists.txt``.